 These are the places where several businesses share a premises – or even desks within a single office space.
 They’re particularly popular with start-up entrepreneurs, who often like to network and discuss strategies with like-minded individuals.

 On the downside though, it can be an expensive solution.
 Though most spaces will have a variety of options, including part-time and even virtual tenancy.
 Watch out for noise levels too; while most people are respectful, half a dozen businesses on the phone at the same time can be pretty distracting.
 Noise reducing headphones are generally a must.

 Despite the popularity of co-working spaces, homeworking is at an all-time high.
-More than 4.2 million Brits now work from home, according to the latest figures from the Office for National Statistics.
+More than 4.2 million Brits now work from home, according to the Office for National Statistics.